adityaSomak/somak_website/content/home/about.md

 # Biography

-I am currently pursuing PhD in Computer Science in [CIDSE, Arizona State University](http://cidse.engineering.asu.edu/).
+I am currently a Final Year Ph.D. candidate in Computer Science in [CIDSE, Arizona State University](http://cidse.engineering.asu.edu/).
 I am working on Image Understanding using a combination of Deep Learning, Commonsense Reasoning and Knowledge Representation Techniques under the supervision of [Prof. Chitta Baral](http://www.public.asu.edu/~cbaral/) (President of KR.inc, 2016-Present).
 I am also being jointly mentored by [Dr. Yezhou Yang](http://yezhouyang.engineering.asu.edu/) (Assistant Professor, ASU).

 I have completed my Masters (ME) in Computer Science from the [Department of CSA in Indian Institute of Science, Bangalore](http://www.csa.iisc.ernet.in/) in 2011 with a concentration in Machine Learning under the supervision of [Prof. M Narasimha Murty](http://scholar.google.com/citations?user=VQZTmpcAAAAJ&hl=en) (Dean, Faculty of Engineering, IISc and author of Data Clustering: A Review which has more than 13,000 citations).
 I have done my Bachelors in CS from Jadavpur University in 2009.
 After a brief stint at Yahoo, I joined Strand Life Sciences where I worked in the NGS team for nearly two and half years before joining ASU to pursue PhD.